YaokunLee/ITU_web_project3/README.md

 # ITU_web_project3

 ## package version

-make sure you install react-router, react-router-dom@5.3.0, bootstrap The version of react-router-dom should be 5.3.0, otherwise it may cause problems.
+make sure you run "npm install" as the listed version in package.json

 ## todo